openjdk/jfx/CONTRIBUTING.md

     file one at [bugreport.java.com](https://bugreport.java.com/).
     A developer with an active OpenJDK ID can file a bug directly in JBS.

 TIP: A GitHub pull request (PR) should not be the first time we hear about your proposed change to OpenJFX.
-Unless clearly identified as a Draft or work-in-progress (WIP), we will usually close a pull request that isn't associated with an existing bug report.
+Unless clearly identified as a `Draft` or work-in-progress (WIP), as described in the following section, we will usually close a pull request that isn't associated with an existing bug report.
 Reading the policies below will help you in getting your change approved.

 ### Submitting your changes via a pull request